tikv/website/content/blog/client-futures.md

 ## Sink::send_all

 In a few places in the project, we use sinks.
 I found the migration of these much less easy than for futures.
 The trickiest issue was that `Sink::send_all` has changed.
 In 0.1, it took ownership of a stream and once everything is resolved, returned the sink and stream.
 In 0.3, it takes a mutable reference to the stream and returns nothing.
 I created our own [compatibility layer](https://github.com/tikv/client-rust/pull/41/commits/6353dbcfe391d66714686aafab9a49e593259dfb#diff-eeffc045326f81d4c46c22f225d3df90R68) to emulate 0.1 sinks with 0.3 futures.
 This wasn't particularly difficult, but there might be a better way to do this.

+You can see the whole conversion in [this PR](https://github.com/tikv/client-rust/pull/41).
+This article was originally posted at [Featherweight Musings](https://www.ncameron.org/blog/migrating-a-crate-from-futures-0-1-to-0-3/).